radius-project/radius/docs/content/resources/compute/volume/ephemeral-volume.md

 ### Properties

-An ephemeral volume can be mounted to a container by specifying the following properties in the container definition:-
+An ephemeral volume can be mounted to a container by specifying the following 'volumes' properties as part of the container definition:

 | Key  | Required | Description | Example |
 |------|:--------:|-------------|---------|
 | name | y | A name key for the volume. | `tempstore`